alexec/deploymentset/README.md

 A deployment-set describes a deployment and the namespaces it should be installed in.

+Useful if you want to install many isolated controllers that control their own namespace

 Run the controller in any namespaces, and in that same namespace create a `DeploymentSet`.

 This example creates an Argo Workflows controller in each namespace labelled with `"workflows.argoproj.io/argo": "true"`